parsenteva/parsenteva.github.io/_teaching/python_class.md

 TP 2
 ======
 Basic data processing: importing and exporting data files, <strong>pandas</strong> library, data structures and some of the useful features.
+[Data for the exercises](https://parsenteva.github.io/files/Data_TP2.zip).

 TP 3
 ======